Lago Agrio oil field: Impact

 Others have described the oil consortium's impact from an anti-imperialist perspective.
 Some members of small Indigenous tribes developed alcoholism or turned to prostitution when their ability to live off the land was disrupted.
 The Association of Health Promoters of Sucumbios has reported increased rates of malnutrition in Lago Agrio.
 This has been linked to people changing their diet abruptly when they can no longer hunt for food.
 Some of the earliest contact between the Indigenous people and Texaco was mediated by the Summer Institute of Linguistics which was expelled from Ecuador in 1980 over alleged human rights abuses.
 Government officials have stated that the extinction of the Tetete people was partly caused by the encroachment of Texaco onto their land.
 A similar fate was declared for the Tagaeri in 2003.

+Oil developments bring in resources such as roads and resource facilities, but are also linked to health problems and harm to the Indigenous populations in the Oriente.
+Infant mortality and malnutrition in petroleum-producing municipalities remain lower than in other Amazonian areas.
+The development of roads and highway networks caused by Chevron has paved the way for agricultural colonization to affect the Indigenous communities in Lago Agrio.
+The main effects of the crude oil spills that have occurred in Lago Agrio and throughout the Amazon is direct contact with wildlife affecting the skin, mucous tissues, major organs, limiting flight ability, killing wildlife and livestock, water contamination, and soil damage.
+Communities in the north-eastern Ecuadorian Amazon have noted and reported health concerns and environmental degradation due to Chevron-Texaco oil production in Lago Agrio, with a drop in value of rural land and biodiversity loss.
+The mix of biodiversity loss, illness, land contamination, colonization, and urbanization, Indigneous communities are facing loss of traditions and sovereignty.